Impact of Changing Property Values on Property Taxes

 If a district's budget increases while the assessed value of all property remains the same, in most cases the tax rate will rise and property owners will pay higher taxes.

 Even if the tax rate remains the same, individuals' taxes may rise if their property value increases.
-Some other factors that will adjust the tax value upward include the following:
+Some other factors that will adjust the tax value of a property for tax purposes include:

 Besides reflecting added features to the home, the property's value is a part of the economy of the area.
-Thus, a development of upscale homes nearby can make property more valuable.
-If individuals live in a community with rapid growth, and the demand for housing increases, their property's value will most likely go up.
+The development of upscale homes nearby can make property more valuable.
+Comparable properties and recent comparable sales are benchmarks for valuing property.
+If individuals live in a community with rapid growth and the demand for housing increases, there's a good chance that their property's value will go up.

 The opposite is true as well.
-If the owner's property is in poor repair or becomes damaged by a fire, earthquake, or flood, or if a major structural problem develops (or their neighborhood deteriorates), the assessed value of the home would probably decrease as well.
-A poor local economy, slow growth, and low demand for homes in their area will probably depress the property's value.
+Suppose the owner's property is in poor repair or becomes damaged by a fire, earthquake, or flood.
+What if a major structural problem develops or the neighborhood deteriorates?
+The assessed value of the home would probably decrease as well.
+A poor local economy, slow growth, and low demand for homes in an area can depress a property's value.

 Next Steps